 Community partners and County departments are working together to make the biggest impact.
 The Year 5 Annual Report highlights success stories submitted by recognized partners who are making positive changes in the lives of residents.

 Live Well San Diego

-In 2010, the County of San Diego Board of Supervisors adopted a comprehensive initiative called Live Well San Diego.
-This long-term plan to advance the health, safety and overall well-being of the region is being built with community involvement.
+In 2010, the County of San Diego Board of Supervisors adopted the Live Well San Diego vision of a region that is Building Better Health, Living Safely and Thriving.
 Live Well San Diego includes three components:

 Ensuring residents are protected from crime and abuse, neighborhoods are safe, and communities are resilient to disasters and emergencies